Florida Wrongful Termination Attorneys

 - Supporting a union

-- The employer wants to avoid unemployment insurance obligations
+- The employer’s desire to avoid unemployment insurance obligations

-If you have been fired or feel you are being forced to quit for illegal reasons, consult with a qualified employment law attorney as soon as possible to make sure you understand your rights and how to protect them.
-We can also step in if you are embroiled in a conflict about the terms of your severance, or are in the middle of a contract dispute.
+If you have been fired or feel you are being forced to quit for illegal reasons, consult with the Law Office of William M. Julien, P.A., as soon as possible to make sure you understand your rights and how to protect them.
+We can also step in if you are embroiled in a conflict about the terms of your severance or are in the middle of a contract dispute.
 Whatever your situation, we are prepared to fight your wrongful termination case and help you get your life back on track.